-- 13 10 20 between 8.00am and 6.00pm, Monday to Friday if the worker is in Australia - +61 2 6216 1111 between 8.00am and 5.00pm Australian Eastern Standard Time, Monday to Friday if they have left Australia.
+- 13 10 20 (8am-6pm AEST Monday to Friday if worker is in Australia) - +61 2 6216 1111 (8am-5pm AEST Monday to Friday if they have left Australia).

-Alternatively they can email DASPmail@ato. gov.au - note this is an unsecure channel and may take up to 28 days to respond, the worker should provide their:
+Alternatively they can email (DASPmail@ato.gov.au), noting this is an unsecure channel and a responses may take up to 28 days, with their:

-- full name

-- date of birth
+- full name and date of birth

-- passport country

-- passport number
+- passport country and passport number

 - email address and telephone number

 - last Australian address

 - super fund name (if known).

-If a worker would like to speak in a language other than English, they can call the Translating and Interpreting service (TIS National) on +61 3 9268 8332 and request to be connected to the ATO in their preferred language.
+If a worker would like to speak in a language other than English, they can call the Translating and Interpreting service (TIS National) on +61 3 9268 8332 and ask to be connected to the ATO in their preferred language.